 Mine is just a fling, some kind of mad infatuation.
 What future can there for me and the maths together?But it does thrill me to understand what I never could before.
 I don’t mean never could as in never regurgitate correct answers, never plug in the proper formulas – I eventually pulled adequately adequate grades, parrot-like repeating meaningless phrases to the resigned and bored acceptance of my math teachers.

-I mean understanding like standing under the ideas of the maths (because it begins to appear that there are many paths of mathiness, snaking through the forest of knowledge) – understanding like standing under a redwood tree in a warm rain – catching the smell of it.
+I mean understanding like looking up through iridescent leaves under the giant ideas of the maths (because it begins to appear that there are many paths of mathiness, snaking through the forest of knowledge) – understanding like standing under a redwood tree in a warm rain – catching the smell of it.
 Feeling it filling out the lungs.

 It thrills me to have discovered, for example, that the words sine and cosine are mistranslations made by the Romans, those unwhimsical engineers.

 Years ago I asked and have asked many times since – but what does sine mean?

 It doesn’t mean anything . . .
 It means this kind of relationship between parts of a triangle drawn within a circle’s arc . . .
 It means this kind of wave . . .
 It’s a convention – we could as easily call sine and cosine, Bob and Alice . . .
 It’s just a word.

 This is the answer math teachers give, neo-Roman and unwhimsical.And it is not true.

 Nothing is ever just words.
 Everything has been named by blood and bone beings who walked a world you and I would not be utterly lost in.